jichenghu/Category-Inference-Using-Citation-Network/README.md

 ### Overview
 This is a course project on graphical probability model.
-In this project, we will inference the catagories of computer science papers using their citaion networks.
+In this project, we inference the catagories of computer science papers using their titles, authors, and cited network.
-To test the performance of our algorithm, we will run it on datase [CORA](https://relational.fit.cvut.cz/dataset/CORA) and compare it to other approaches.
+To test the performance of our algorithm, we run it on datase [CORA](https://relational.fit.cvut.cz/dataset/CORA).

-Finally, we will commit our code and write a report in the form of a SIG conference paper.
+### Structure
+* *Cora* contains the Cora dataset.
+* *Preprocessing* contains the test set and the upper classes of papers.
+* *Text_Classification* contains a naive-bayes approach to classify papers using their titles and authors.
+* *Relational_Classification* contains a CRF appraoch to classify papers using cited network.
+* *Ensemble* contains the approach to combine the above two results together to get a better performance.

+### Reference
+The implementation of CRF network is based on UGM toolkit by Mark Schmidt. https://www.cs.ubc.ca/~schmidtm/Software/UGM.html The idea of ensembling comes from *Relational Ensemble Classification* by Christine Preisach and Lars Schmidt-Thieme.

 Hopefully, our work will be of help to you!
 Please enjoy!